Biden announces student loan forgiveness plan

 Biden’s plan calls for thousands of dollars in loan cancellations for individuals who earn less than $125,000 a year.
 For those who went to college on Pell Grants, $20,000 will be forgiven.
 Those who did not receive that grant will see $10,000 in debt forgiveness.

-People with undergraduate loans can cap their repayment at 5% of their monthly income.
+People with undergraduate loans can cap their repayment at 5% of their discretionary income.
+After 20 years of monthly payments, people’s undergraduate loan obligation will be fulfilled if it hasn’t already, Biden said.

 In addition, the student loan payment pause is being extended one final time, Biden said on Twitter, to Dec.
 31, 2022.
 Borrowers should expect to resume payments in January 2023.